ProvableHQ/leo/examples/ntzloops/README.md

 Then we simply count the 1-bits by right shifting until `x` is zero and counting the number of shifts using the variable `n`.

-To get the effect of a while loop in Leo, one must use a `for` loop with the maximum possible number of iterations, and then check the while-analogous condition within the for loop.
-Once the condition is false, the loop completes but the `if` statement inside the loop prevents any further operations.
+To get the effect of a while loop in Leo, one must use a `for` loop with the enough iterations to accommodate all possible inputs, and then check the while condition within the for loop.
+Once the condition is false, the loop continues until finished but the `if` statement inside the loop prevents any further operations.